CS2401-Spring2020/Week-7/README.md

 You should submit:
 1. `sortOfSort.java`,
 1. `sortOfSortTester.java`,
-1. a markdown document called `testExplain.md` in which you describe and clearly justify the performance of your method `sortOfSort` in terms of `n`, the length of the input array. (info on creating a markdown document can be found [here](https://guides.github.com/features/mastering-markdown/).
+1. a markdown document called `testExplain.md` in which you describe and clearly justify the performance of your method `sortOfSort` in terms of `n`, the length of the input array.
+(Info on creating a markdown document can be found [here](https://guides.github.com/features/mastering-markdown/).)

 ## How should you submit your work?
 You should submit on Git.